 We generate sales directly through our sales team and, to a lesser extent, through our resale partners.
-Revenues from our direct sales organization represented 91% and 88% of our total revenues for each of the three months ended March 31, 2017 and 2016, respectively.
+Revenues from our direct sales organization represented 88% of our total revenues for each of the three months ended September 30, 2017 and 2016, and 89% and 88% for the nine months ended September 30, 2017 and 2016, respectively.
 We make sales to our resale partners at a discount and record those revenues at the discounted price when all revenue recognition criteria are met.
 From time to time, other third parties provide us referrals for which we pay a referral fee.
 We include revenues associated with these referrals as part of revenues from our direct sales organization.
 Referral fees paid to these third parties are between 5% and 15% of the customer's ACV, depending on the level of activity these third parties perform in the sales process.
 We include these fees in sales and marketing expense.